thambu1710/etcher/README.md

 - macOS 10.10 (Yosemite) and later
 - Microsoft Windows 7 and later

-Note that Etcher will run on any platform officially supported by [Electron][electron].
+Note that Balena-Etcher will run on any platform officially supported by [Electron][electron].
 Read more in their [documentation][electron-supported-platforms].